-Luckily, there are medications like Flovent HFA that can improve your quality of life and ease symptoms of chronic lung disorders (link to 4 types of chronic respiratory disorders).
+Luckily, there are medications like Flovent HFA that can improve your quality of life and ease symptoms of chronic lung disorders.
 Read on to learn more about Flovent and the disorders that can be improved with its use.

 What is Flovent?